sachinsenal0x64/hifi/README.md

 ## Apps

 > [!NOTE]
-> I will only add open-source clients here.
+> I will only add open-source clients here, which also work with HiFi.
 There are many other apps compatible with subsonic, so please do your own research.
 > The clients listed below work with HiFi.
 I have tested them myself.
 Any other clients that do not work will not be implemented in HiFi.

 ### Web